Muskan1310/klypup-research-dashboard/README.md

 ## Known limitations

-- **No tag/search filtering** on saved research history yet — a deliberate scope call for this pass, noted inline in the UI itself.
+- **No search** on saved research history yet — a deliberate scope call for this pass, noted inline in the UI itself.
+Tags exist and are editable per-report.
 - **Performance chart is today's % move, not a historical time series** — a deliberate choice: a real multi-day line chart would need a third Alpha Vantage call per ticker on top of an already rate-limited free tier, for a demo-scale improvement in a place that already renders real data (`change_percent`) honestly.
 - **`docker-compose.yml` covers Postgres only** — backend/frontend run natively (`poetry run uvicorn` / `pnpm dev`) for faster hot-reload during development; full containerization is a natural next step, not a required one for local setup.
 - **In-process cache, not Redis** — query results cache for 15 minutes in a plain dict (actively evicted, not just lazy) in the single backend process.
 A documented, argued trade-off for a single-instance deployment — see DECISIONS.md and TDD Section 12.